 CAN I DISCUSS THE MATTER WITH FRIENDS AND COLLEAGUES?

 To protect your confidentiality and the confidentiality of the investigation, it is advisable not to discuss the matter with friends and colleagues.

-No. Per Campaign and Governmental Conduct Code Section 4.123(a)(ii), every officer and employee of the City shall keep confidential complaints or reports to the Whistleblower Program and information related to the investigation of the matter, including drafts, notes, preliminary reports, working papers, records of interviews, communications with complainants and witnesses, and any other materials and information gathered or prepared in the course of the investigation.
+No. Under Campaign and Governmental Conduct Code Section 4.123(a)(ii), every officer and employee of the city shall keep confidential complaints or reports to the Whistleblower Program and information related to the investigation of the matter, including drafts, notes, preliminary reports, working papers, records of interviews, communications with complainants and witnesses, and any other materials and information gathered or prepared in the course of the investigation.